CloudImpl-Inc/cpm/README.md

 - **Community-driven:** We believe in the power of community collaboration. **cpm** is an open-source project, and we welcome contributions from developers around the world.
 Together, we can continue to improve and evolve **cpm** to meet the needs of modern software development teams.

 ## Installation
->Note: For Windows users, when working with shell scripts or command-line tools, it's often recommended to use Linux-like environments such as Git Bash or Windows Subsystem for Linux (WSL).:
+>Note: For Windows users, when working with command-line tools like the CloudImpl cpm CLI,
+> it's strongly recommended to use Unix-like environments such as Git Bash or Windows Subsystem for Linux (WSL).

 ### With install script
 - Simply run `source <(curl -sSL https://raw.githubusercontent.com/CloudImpl-Inc/cpm/main/install.sh)`